dieudonneAwa/WayFarer/README.md

 # WayFarer
-WayFarer is a public bus transportation booking server.
+WayFarer is a public bus transportation booking server where a client can book a trip, view all his/her bookings and can cancel any if necessary. to understand more, visit the api documentation on heroku at: http://adc-wayfarer-andela.herokuapp.com/api/v1/api-docs/

 [![Build Status](https://travis-ci.org/dieudonneAwa/WayFarer.svg?branch=develop)](https://travis-ci.org/dieudonneAwa/WayFarer)
 [![Coverage Status](https://coveralls.io/repos/github/dieudonneAwa/WayFarer/badge.svg?branch=develop)](https://coveralls.io/github/dieudonneAwa/WayFarer?branch=develop)